Electric Scooter Hire Tenerife – Your 2023 Guide

 Single rider

-The weight limit is 100 kg on all of the scooters which makes it nigh-on impossible to get two adults on one anyway.
+The weight limit is 100 kg on all the scooters, making it nigh-on impossible to get two adults on one anyway.
 But even if you could, it’s against the rules to have more than one rider.
 This is another rule that’s often ignored.
 So to be honest, I’m not sure why they bother making any rules.
 Probably just to be covered by health and safety.

 Don’t ride under the influence